 The area between Fowler and Manzanola is predominantly agricultural and ranch lands.
-Thus, most of the historic resource types in this area are related to farming.
-This analysis identified two historic resources and four linear resources located in this portion of the area of potential effects.
+Thus, most of the resource types in this area are related to farming.
+This analysis identified two cultural resources and four linear resources located in this portion of the APE.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each resource is shown in Figure F-7, located in Appendix F.
+Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-2, in Appendix F, Figures.

-The historic resources identified are the U.S. 50 bridge over the Otero Canal and the Kuhn site.
+The cultural resources identified are the US 50 bridge over the Otero Canal (no OAHP site number available) and the Kuhn site (no OAHP site number available).
 The Kuhn site includes a house and agricultural outbuildings.
 Both of these resources are field eligible.

-Linear resources identified in this portion of the area of potential effects include a railroad and an associated trestle and two canals.
+Linear resources identified in this portion of the APE include a railroad and an associated trestle and two canals.